 - Using Command Line (Ideal for wireless flashing)

-- At this point, the router Control Panel will display System Information.
-Make sure the WAN IP and LAN IP received by your VPN based router are correct.
+4) At this point, the router Control Panel will display System Information.
+Make sure the WAN IP and LAN IP received by your VPN-based router are correct.

 Make sure you reboot your router after completing the setup process.
 Also, if you are setting up your DD-WRT routers on Mac OSX, make sure you enable ‘Force encryption’ from your router server settings.
 Use the Local Default Gateway if you feel that your internet connection is disconnecting every time you connect to the internet.
 Double check to make sure that the network client address is not the same as the subnet server.
 This may also be responsible for unexpected continuous disconnects.

-While most VPN users remain content with a standard VPN connection running on their systems and/or smart phones, an increasing number of VPN users now use the best router VPN combination to enjoy a truly secured internet across the home.
+While most VPN users remain content with a standard VPN connection running on their systems and/or smart phones, an increasing number of VPN users in New Zealand now Setup VPN on your DD-WRT Router in New Zealand and enjoy a truly secured internet across the home.

-Why do I recommend the use of a VPN based Router?
+Why do I recommend the use of a VPN based Router in New Zealand?
 My router allows me to safely use my VPN Connection with my Android Smartphone, my tablet, my XBox 360 and both my laptops all at the same time.
 The added flexibility and convenience, along with the usual safety of a VPN justify the price you pay for a router, many times over!

 - A router allows you to simultaneously use your existing VPN connection on an array of devices